mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 #### State

-This field describe which communication protocol is employed for receiving the Fast Data _state_ from the Fast Data Control Plane instance.
-This can happen directly via [GRPC](https://grpc.io/) or indirectly via a topic on a Kafka broker.
+This field describe which communication protocol is employed for receiving the Fast Data _state_ from the Fast Data Control Plane Operator instance.
+Currently, state changes can be received via [GRPC](https://grpc.io/).
 Here are detailed the fields to be configured depending on the selected communication protocol.

 ##### GRPC